iCloud: My Photo Stream FAQ

 Find answers to frequently asked questions about My Photo Stream.

 With My Photo Stream, when you take a photo on one device, it automatically appears on all of your other devices.
-For additional information on sharing your photos with family and friends, see the iCloud Photo Sharing FAQ.
+Learn more about sharing your photos with family and friends.

 What do I need to use My Photo Stream?